 Can I cook the chicken in a skillet instead of the oven?

 Yes.
-Cook chicken thighs in a skillet over medium-high heat for 6 to 7 minutes per side: thighs have more fat than breast so they need the extra time to render and develop a browned crust.
-Use a thermometer to confirm 165F in the thickest part.
+Cook chicken thighs in a skillet over medium-high heat for 6 to 7 minutes per side.
+Use a thermometer to confirm 165°F / 74°C in the thickest part.

 Can I make this in the air fryer?

 Yes.
-Cook the chicken thighs at 400F for 18 to 20 minutes, depending on size, flipping once at the 10-minute mark.
+Cook chicken thighs at 400°F / 200°C for 18 to 20 minutes, flipping once at the 10-minute mark.
 Add broccoli separately in the last 8 minutes or roast it in the oven simultaneously.

 How do I keep chicken rice bowls from getting dry?